Scotlands Triple Crown

 Notes

-Canyon name - Ardcharnich / Valkyrie.
-River name - Allt nan Clach Bana, Re-bolted in 2024.
+Canyons true name is Ardcharnich, changed online to Valkyrie as a measure to reduce online presence.
+River name - Allt nan Clach Bana, Re-bolted in 2024 by Local team.
 Low flow canyon, could be done in moderate flow, Could be descended in high flow however, wouldn't recommend a high flow attempt to anyone who hasn't descended the canyon before.
 Can be descended with a 60m rope however makes for a difficult pull down.
 A7 anchors are set far back from the edge and pull down is difficult, carefully consider how the last person leaves the pitch as even a carabiner block can get caught and this section is completely inescapable.

 Description